 Kid gifts that parents hate: How to avoid them and what to do when they show up

 What’s the right thing to do in these situations?
 Do you take away that loud drum set Uncle gifted or chastise the gifter?
 The good news is many times, you can actually avoid this awkwardness to begin with.
-We spoke with parents, as well as Christie Jenkins, M.S. in Clinical Mental Health Counseling and faculty member for Walden University, and Shanna Donhauser, social worker and psychotherapist, for tips on on how to tactfully handle these sticky situations.
+We spoke with parents, as well as Christie Jenkins, who holds a masters in clinical mental health counseling and is a faculty member for Walden University, and Shanna Donhauser, social worker and psychotherapist, for tips on on how to tactfully handle these sticky situations.

 Be proactive and guide gift-givers toward good choices up front